"Rob kept me informed at every stage of the recruitment process. A very professional service. Thank you."

 You can avoid asking the wrong questions by developing a formal interview form and using this as a basic outline for interviewees.
 If this is used for all candidates, it will document that you asked each interviewee the same questions and failing to do this may ultimately establish a pattern that could be discriminatory.

 As an employer, I am sure that you want to create a healthy workplace; therefore, ensure that you avoid asking 'illegal' questions during the interview, especially seeing that there is a great deal of legal risk involved in asking such questions that can be so very easily avoided.
-For further advice read our advice sheet on Equal Opportunities at Work for Small Businesses.
+For further advice, read our advice sheet on Equal Opportunities at Work for Small Businesses.

-Date published: 27th February 2025
+Date published: 8th August 2025

 by Rob Scott